lajanki/quote_randomizer/README.md

   --size                Shows the size of the databse.
   --tags                Shows info on all tags used to categorize words into
                         classes.
-  --rebuild-database [mode]
+  --update-database [mode]
-                        Rebuilds the entire database by executing quotes.sql.
-                        If mode is set to 'quick' the dictionary is not modified, otherwise inserted quotes are also parsed for the dictionary.
+                        Fills the database by executing quotes.sql.
+If no mode is set, the quotes and lyrics tables are parsed for new words to add to the dictionary.
+If mode is set to 'quick' the dictionary is not modified.
   --song                Generates the next song lyric from the database or
                         nothing if the current song is finished.
 To start the next song generate at least one regular quote.